MkDay/Post-Collection/Simple-LED-Number-Display-With-CSS-Borders-And-JavaScript-Post.md

 * If you want, you can animate those digits repeatedly using `setTimeout()` and `setInterval()`.

-Here is the full JavaScript code:
+Here is the JavaScript code:

 ```javascript